sharonsun131/Bikesharing/README.md

 ![Screen Shot 2022-07-10 at 11 23 53 AM (2)](https://user-images.githubusercontent.com/102264298/178159113-4e274651-ce57-4063-a744-2b6b63647e30.png)

 The graph of Trip by Weekday per Hour shows that the peak hours of bike riding is 5-6pm on Monday, Tuesday and Thursday.
 While in the early morning from 7-9am Monday to Friday also have high usage.
+It is also indicated that the purpose of bikesharing users is mainly for workday commute.

 ![Screen Shot 2022-07-10 at 1 07 09 PM (2)](https://user-images.githubusercontent.com/102264298/178159118-67b778d5-358b-42ca-8584-e5ae52ead64c.png)